vigneshavm/Interview-questions/mongoDB.md

 **✅ Answer:**
-Aggregation in MongoDB is used to process data and return computed results, similar to SQL `GROUP BY` and other data transformations.
-MongoDB provides the **aggregation pipeline** to perform complex transformations and computations.
+- Aggregation in MongoDB is used to process data and return computed results, similar to SQL `GROUP BY` and other data transformations.

-### Aggregation Pipeline
+- MongoDB provides the **aggregation pipeline** to perform complex transformations and computations.

-The **aggregation pipeline** is a series of stages that process documents.
+- The **aggregation pipeline** is a series of stages that process documents.
 Each stage transforms the document and passes it to the next stage.

-### Basic Syntax:
+Basic Syntax:

 ```js
 db.collection.aggregate([